 PRAXIS Series

-All students in Teacher Certificate Programs are required to take the PRAXIS Series (Professional Assessments for Beginning Teachers).
-This examination is important and is required in many states, including Mississippi, before employment in the public school systems.
+All students in Teacher Certificate Programs are required to take the PRAXIS Series (Professional Assessments for Beginning Teachers) examinations.
+These examinations are important and are required in many states, including Mississippi, before employment in the public school systems.

 Registration